oroinc/documentation/backend/setup/dev-environment/community-edition.rst

                 local:
                     directory: '/new/path/to/import_files'

-Use Gaufrette filesystem abstraction layer as storage, this configuration can be changed to use any supported filesystem adapter supported by |Gaufrette| library.
+Use the Gaufrette filesystem abstraction layer as storage, this configuration can be changed to use any supported filesystem adapter supported by |Gaufrette| library.

 For example, the configuration to use :ref:`GridFS <bundle-docs-platform-gridfs-config-bundle>` storage can be the following: